elgentos/magento2-cypress-testing-suite/README.md

 ### Assumptions
 - Magento 2 runs in Single Store Mode
 - Default language is English
-- Viewport is 1920x1280 (tests for mobile viewports are availabline for Luma, not yet for Hyvä)
+- Viewport is 1920x1280, with support for mobile viewports

 - [Multi Source Inventory is not used](https://github.com/magento/inventory)

 ### Not plug & play